digital privacy statement.

-Our surgeons, part of NYU Langone’s Brain Tumor Center, provide advanced care for brain and spinal cord tumors.
+Our surgeons, part of NYU Langone’s Brain and Spine Tumor Center, provide advanced care for brain and spinal cord tumors.
 We have an international reputation for excellence in the surgical treatment of craniopharyngioma, optic pathway tumors, and tumors of the cerebellum, brainstem, and spinal cord.

 Our treatments include the use of the latest imaging technology such as intraoperative MRI, which is performed during surgery to provide real-time brain imaging; three-dimensional modeling to create an image of the brain to help in surgical planning; and advanced neural monitoring during surgery to assess brain activity.